Plutarch: Lives of the Roman emperors

+Plutarch's first biographical works were the Lives of the Roman Emperors from Augustus to Vitellius.
+These early emperors' biographies were probably published under the Flavian dynasty or during the reign of Nerva (AD 96–98).
+Of these, only the Lives of Galba and Otho survive.
+The Lives of Tiberius and Nero are extant only as fragments, provided by Damascius as well as Plutarch himself, respectively.
+There is reason to believe that the two Lives still extant, those of Galba and Otho, "ought to be considered as a single work."
+Therefore, they do not form a part of the Plutarchian canon of single biographies – as represented by the Life of Aratus of Sicyon and the Life of Artaxerxes II (the biographies of Hesiod, Pindar, Crates and Daiphantus were lost).
+Galba-Otho can be found in the appendix to Plutarch's Parallel Lives as well as in various Moralia manuscripts, most prominently in Maximus Planudes' edition where Galba and Otho appear as Opera XXV and XXVI.
+Thus it seems reasonable to maintain that Galba-Otho was from early on considered as an illustration of a moral-ethical approach.

 Lost works

 The lost works of Plutarch are determined by references in his own texts to them and from other authors' references over time.
 Parts of the Lives and what would be considered parts of the Moralia have been lost.
 The 'Catalogue of Lamprias', an ancient list of works attributed to Plutarch, lists 227 works, of which 78 have come down to us.
 The Romans loved the Lives.
 Enough copies were written out over the centuries so that a copy of most of the lives has survived to the present day, but there are traces of twelve more Lives that are now lost.
 Plutarch's general procedure for the Lives was to write the life of a prominent Greek, then cast about for a suitable Roman parallel, and end with a brief comparison of the Greek and Roman lives.
 Currently, only 19 of the parallel lives end with a comparison, while possibly they all did at one time.
-Also missing are many of his Lives which appear in a list of his writings: those of Hercules, the first pair of Parallel Lives, Scipio Africanus and Epaminondas, and the companions to the four solo biographies.
-Even the lives of such important figures as Augustus, Claudius and Nero have not been found and may be lost forever.

-Lost works that would have been part of the Moralia include "Whether One Who Suspends Judgment on Everything Is Condemned to Inaction", "On Pyrrho’s Ten Modes", and "On the Difference between the Pyrrhonians and the Academics".
+Also missing are many of his Lives which appear in a list of his writings: those of Hercules, the first pair of Parallel Lives, Scipio Africanus and Epaminondas, and the companions to the four solo biographies, as well as biographies of important figures such as Augustus, Claudius and Nero.
+Lost works that would have been part of the Moralia include "Whether One Who Suspends Judgment on Everything Is Condemned to Inaction", "On Pyrrho's Ten Modes", and "On the Difference between the Pyrrhonians and the Academics".